mathieueveillard/redux-integration-testing/README.md

 t.then(({ state }) => expect(state.counter).toEqual(3));
 ```

+The examples provided here use objects and functions, but you could of course use classes.
+It is a common, usefull though not required practice as soon as you need to work with a state.
+Let's make it perfectly unambiguous: "state" refers here to the state of the page model, not the state of the application under test.

 ### Mocking network APIs

 Mocking APIs is out of the scope of `redux-integration-testing`.
 An easy way to proceed is to inject APIs at the bootstrap of your application, placing them in the scope of the `getStore` function: